alsotang/cf_workers__file/README.md

 # description

-Generate arbitrary size of file on [Cloudflare Workers](https://workers.cloudflare.com/).
+Generate arbitrary size file on [Cloudflare Workers](https://workers.cloudflare.com/).

 You can use this service to test your network download speed.